preetipannu7/Newsletter_2024/Content/CSE/CSE.md

 - Dupesh Malhan (2004562)

 ## Student Achievements
+- Ajit Kumar  URN: 2004884, student of 2020-2024 Batch got placed at a highest package of 9 Lakh per Annum in TCS PRIME.
-- Harveer Singh URN: 1805183, Student of 2018-2022 Batch got placed at a highest package of 51 Lakh per Annum in Microsoft.
+- Shivay Bhandari  URN: 1905398, student of 2019-2023 Batch got placed at a highest package of 20 Lakh per Annum in Zomato.
-- Two students of CSE Department (2017-2021 Batch) URN 1706410, Ayushi Sharma and URN 1706461 Kunika Malhotra got placed at a highest package of 18.17 Lakh per Annum in Walmart Global Technology Services India in 2021.
+- Vrishti Gupta   URN: 1905064, student of 2019-2023 Batch got placed at a highest package of 19.5 Lakh per Annum in Phone Pe.
 - Nitin Goyal, Anshik Thakur, Bhavneet, Ashwin, Aaina and Harshil, Participated in Grand Finale, Smart India Hackathon, 2022, Organized at KL university, Vijaywada, Andhra Pradesh.
 - Punar Partap Singh Sidhu URN: 1905032 has been selected in Junior National Shooting Squad.